 And that’s not all.

 Our hate detection model can keep communities safe, clean, and accessible.
 They combat the spread of hateful comments in otherwise friendly communities.
-Just as importantly, it can also ensure that companies remain compliant with regard to current and future laws.
+Just as importantly, it can also ensure that companies remain compliant with regard to current and future laws regarding hate crimes.

 After all, lawmakers rarely concern themselves with how the content gets there or if the site/platform can do anything about it.
 They want it gone at all costs, and may punish the platforms that fail to remove it.